johnvicencio/Futurist/README.md

 4. Bootstrap with Materialize design
 5. Content saved on GitHub
 6. Deployed on Netifly
-7. Added ChaptGPT for god mode check-box
+7. Future: Added ChaptGPT for god mode check-box

 ## Using the application
 1. Go to the URL: https://futurist.mythoslife.com